laxuanlinh/codinginterview/interview questions.md

 - There are 2 common ways to search a graph: depth-first search and breadth-first search.
 - Depth-first search is we search a branch first before moving to another branch, this is simpler
 - Breadth-first search is we search all nodes of the current level before moving to the next level

+## Bit manipulation
+- Base 2: $101 = 1*2^2+0*2^1+1*2^0=5$
+- Base 2 addition is similar to base 10, when we hit the limit, we carry the 1 over to the next digit 101 + 011=1000
+- Negative numbers are stored in two's complement form, the first bit is used, 0 for positive and 1 for negative
+- We can find the negative number of a number by asking what number to add to get 0.
+- Example, if we use 8-bit integer: 00010010, we need to find a number added to give 10000000.
+We can use two's complement method by finding the smallest bit 1, keep all bits before it and flip all bits after it.
+In this case the result is 11101110
+- Shifting bits to the left to multiply by 2 and to the right to divide by 2.
+- Example: 11101001(-23) / 2 = 11110100(-12)
+- In Arithmetic shift, we add the original first bit back to preserve number's sign.
+- Bit masking is to apply AND, OR and XOR
+- Example: 1 & 1 = 1, 1 | 0 = 0, 0 ~ 0 = 0